leojohnson293/multinational-retail-data-centralisation/README.md

         return self.df_orders_table
 ```
 ### _Extract from PDF_
 The next set of data that needed to be extracte was the card details of the payments for each order inside a PDF file  which is initialized in the `__init__` method as `self.pdf` in the code above.
 This extraction will be done using the tabula python library.
 As seen in the code below, tabula reads the pdf and uses `convert_into` function to take the pdf and converts it to a csv file called 'output.csv'.
-Then that csv file is edited and cleaned up to ensure it includes all rows of the pdf file, as some are split between pages and would create a formatting error when trying to read it using pandas.
-Once fully cleaned, the csv file is renamed to 'new_output.csv' and is read by pandas using the `read_csv` function as seen in the code below.
+Then that csv file is edited and cleaned up to ensure it includes all rows of the pdf file, as some are split between pages and would create a formatting error when trying to read it using Pandas.
+Once fully cleaned, the csv file is renamed to 'new_output.csv' and is read by Pandas using the `read_csv` function as seen in the code below.
 ```python
 import tabula